fivdi/onoff/README.md

 If you were explicitly setting persistentWatch to false, or letting it default to false, you'll need to re-work your code.
-If one-shot watchers are needed, the effect can be acheived by calling unwatch or unwatchAll in the watcher callback the first time it's called.
+If one-shot watchers are needed, the effect can be achieved by calling unwatch or unwatchAll in the watcher callback the first time it's called.

 ## Usage

 Assume that there's an LED on GPIO #17 and a momentary push button on GPIO #18.
-When the button is pressed the LED should trun on, when it's released the LED should turn off.
-This can be acheived with the following code:
+When the button is pressed the LED should turn on, when it's released the LED should turn off.
+This can be achieved with the following code:

 ```js
 var Gpio = require('onoff').Gpio,